 India is full of deities for all kinds of reasons and seasons.
-You have a deity for every kind of requests you have for them.
+You have a deity for every kind of request you have for them.
 Remember the Visa God of Hyderabad, who grants your wish to get a visa of the desired country.
 Or, Khatu Shyam in Rajasthan, who is the God of the defeated.
 We have Karni Mata temple near Bikaner, where rats rule as her clan.

-In the same series, come with me to Almora in Kumaon hills of Uttarakhand.
+In the same series, come with me to Almora in the Kumaon hills of Uttarakhand.
 A few kilometers from Almora town towards Pithoragarh, there is a small but very important temple.
 This is the temple of Golu Devta.
 We visited it on our way to Jageshwar Dham.
 Almost everyone in Almora told us to pay a visit to the Devta.
 It is their insistence that first conveyed to me the importance the deity holds in this region.

 Who is Golu Devta?

 Golu Devta is considered an avatar of Shiva as Gaur Bhairav.
 He rides a white horse and is considered the one who always does justice.
 They say, if you ask with a clear conscience, he fulfills every wish.
 He is the Isht Devta of the region and also Kul Devta of many people here.
 You could also see him as the presiding deity of the Kumaon hills.